Obliviate: Efficient Unmemorization for Protecting Intellectual Property in Large Language Models

+In general, across all 32 evaluation scenarios (4 models × 4 benchmarks × 2 datasets), the maximum degradation observed is 2.98\% on Winogrande for Qwen with synthetic data, while the majority of cases show degradations well below 1\% and some an improvement.
+This consistent performance across diverse model architectures—from base models (Llama, Yi, Qwen) to instruction-tuned variants (Llama-Inst)—demonstrates that \system{} successfully preserves model utility while effectively removing memorized content.

-These results demonstrate that \system{} achieves strong unmemorization performance while maintaining model utility, presenting an efficient approach for selective knowledge unmemorization in large language models.
-Furthermore, they show that \system{} effectively generalizes across various model architectures, sizes, and types, including both base and instruction-tuned models.
-The consistent performance across both synthetic and organic memorization scenarios shows the robustness of our approach across different memorization contexts.
+These results establish that \system{} achieves strong unmemorization performance without sacrificing model capabilities, presenting an efficient approach for selective knowledge removal in large language models.
+The consistent utility preservation across various model sizes, architectures, and both synthetic and organic memorization scenarios show the robustness and practical applicability of our approach across different deployment contexts.